Fierelier/nfs-modding-wiki/pages/VPAK/index.md

 * **VltSize:** Size of the vlt section, without padding
 * **BinOffset:** Global offset of vault's binary section start
 * **VltOffset:** Global offset of vault's VLT section start

-* Nulls, padded to the nearest multiple of 64
+At the end, there are nulls, padded to the nearest multiple of 64.

 ## Section 3 - Global string block
 Contains strings.